Appliance Service Industry And Technology

 c.
 Create a stable and scalable returns platform as we see these businesses operate a lot on returns.

-__e.
-Device advanced bulk ordering capabilities for retailers to help service providers and appliance companies to stock parts inventory.
+e.
+Device advanced bulk ordering capabilities for retailers to help service providers and appliance companies stock parts inventory.

 f.
 Integrate advanced mobile apps with interactive features for customers and servicemen to help get details on a particular model, identify issues, order parts, and possible instructions to fix a problem.